UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-teammlg/README.md

 ## Set-up
 For setting up the environment, [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) is used.
 In the `code` directory, `conda_environment.yaml` file defines the environment parameters.
-Execute:
+Execute (warning: this will also install some models, so it might take some time and requires ~800MB of disk space):

 ```bash
 conda env create -f conda_environment.yml